AIIX/Mycroft-AI-Gnome-Shell-Extension/README.md

 ###[4] Known Issues
   1. Text/Query when typed does not register: This error is due to DBUS flooding and Hacky Python GUI Code.
 (Working on Fix).
-  2. Spoken Text/Query is not registered in input and only Result of spoken text is shown.
-(Work in Progress).
-  3. Query such as Weather or *Skill with multiline output does not give complete output only the last line said by Mycroft is shown.
+  2. Query such as Weather or *Skill with multiline output does not give complete output only the last line said by Mycroft is shown.
 (Requires Help of Skill Dev).

 ###[5] Testing For Bugs & Reporting
   1. Use Tools To Debug: